×

 Transformation Plan

-A Master Plan Vision
+A Master Plan vision for a resilient future

 The Master Plan vision for the new St. Paul’s Area was developed through years of planning by engaged residents, businesses, church and community leaders, and dozens of interested stakeholders.
 The guiding principles they developed reimagine the area as a resilient Norfolk community of the future while addressing decades of poverty and flooding.